livz/livz.github.io/_posts/2016-03-17-binary-master-lieutenant-5.md

 We're finally reached the last level of the [Lieutenant](https://www.certifiedsecure.com/certification/view/37) set of challenges from **Certified Secure Binary Mastery**.
 Before diving in, a huge thank you goes to the challenge writers for creating this learning oppurtunity!

 In this post we'll analyse an encrypted communication protocol based on [Diffie-Hellman key exchange](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange).
-If you're not familiar with the protocol, please study it beforehand since it is very important in general, not only for solving challenges.
+If you're not already familiar with the protocol, please study it beforehand since it is very important in general, not only for solving challenges.
 In a nutshell, **_DH key exchange is a method of securely exchanging cryptographic keys over an insecure channel_**.
-And that's exactly what's happening here: Alice and Bob first establis ha secret key, which Alice then uses it to send the final password to Bob,
+And that's exactly what's happening here: Alice and Bob first establish a secret key, which Alice then uses to send a final password to Bob.

 To review the previous levels, check the links below:
 * [Binary Master: Ensign - Level 1](https://livz.github.io/2016/01/07/binary-master-ensign-1.html)